paperless-ngx/paperless-ngx/docs/utilities.rst

     $ /path/to/paperless/src/manage.py document_consumer

-This starts the service that will run in a loop, consuming documents as they appear in ``CONSUMPTION_DIR``.
+This starts the service that will consume documents as they appear in ``CONSUMPTION_DIR``.

 Note that this command runs continuously, so exiting it will mean your webserver disappears.
 If you want to run this full-time (which is kind of the point)